hmchen47/Programming/Python/Scraping/WebScraping-Udemy/03-Processing.md

 ## 05. The Webscraping process

-+ Webscraping process
 1. obtain web URL and download the web page
   + use the python requests library
   + obtain the source code

 2. parse the downloaded data into a parser to get data in a readable & structured format
   + HTML parser
   + BeautifulSoup library to extract the data that we need

 3. save data
   + build a Pandas dataframe
   + store as CSV, JSON, or SQL database